spetsnazzy/Neural-Network-for-Mushroom-Identification/README.md

 are 8125 rows of data included in the CSV file, so more data can be used, or different data, with very simple alterations.

-The program will output 'outputs after training.'
-After 200,000 iteratios, any value X where X = K * e^-1 can be taken as a 1, where K is any decimal number.
-Any value of X where X = K * e^(n < -1) can be taken as 0, where k is any decimal number and n is any integer.
-Values where X = K * e^-1 almost always see K = 9.99..., so hopefully the binary values of the predicted outputs are obvious.

 ## How to Read the Output
 The program will output 'outputs after training.'
 After 200,000 iteratios, any value X where X = K * e^-1 can be taken as a 1, where K is any decimal number.